Takeaways from Monday's Jan. 6 committee meeting | KRDO

 A bipartisan, if one-sided, endeavor

-Rep. Andy Biggs — one of the four subpoenaed GOP lawmakers that the panel referred to the House Ethics Committee on Monday — tweeted before the hearing that the committee a “partisan sham.”
-Rep. Troy Nehls, a Republican who boycotted the committee, called it a “partisan witch hunt.”
+Rep. Andy Biggs of Arizona — one of the four subpoenaed GOP lawmakers that the panel referred to the House Ethics Committee on Monday — tweeted before the hearing that the committee was a “partisan sham.”
+Rep. Troy Nehls, a Texas Republican who boycotted the committee, called it a “partisan witch hunt.”

 But the panel is, in fact, bipartisan.